You are hereHome >

 ANTIBIOTIC OVERUSE ON FACTORY FARMS

-Despite these warnings, many factory farms are giving antibiotics to healthy livestock every day.
+Despite these warnings, many factory farms are giving antibiotics to healthy livestock on a routine basis.
 Why?
 Crowded and unsanitary conditions, along with other practices used on factory farms can put animals’ health at risk.

 But, instead of treating sick animals with antibiotics when they get an infection, many farming operations just distribute antibiotics to all of their animals as a preventative measure.
 Factory farms also discovered that giving animals a regular dose of antibiotics made them gain weight faster.
-And now, up to 70% of antibiotics sold in the United States are for livestock and poultry.
+And now, approximately 70% of all medically important antibiotics in the United States are sold for use in livestock and poultry.

 Antibiotics are meant to be given in precise doses to treat specific types of infections.
-When they are used on a daily basis by farming operations, it increases the likelihood that all kinds of bacteria, including the ones that make people sick, will develop resistance, and our life-saving medicines won't work.
+When they are used on a routine, or regular basis by farming operations, it increases the likelihood that bacteria resistant to the antibiotics will grow and spread, and our life-saving medicines won't work.

 HEALTH PROFESSIONALS RAISING THE ALARM